brianbunke/PowerCLI101/README.md

 #### VMware PowerCLI 101 at VMworld US 2019 - HBI1743BU

-At VMworld US 2019, [Brian Bunke](https://twitter.com/brianbunke) and [Kyle Ruddy](https://twitter.com/kmruddy) presented a session called "Introduction to PowerCLI."
-It was intended for those new to PowerShell and/or PowerCLI to watch a live demo and see how it works.
+At VMworld US 2019, [Brian Bunke](https://twitter.com/brianbunke) and [Kyle Ruddy](https://twitter.com/kmruddy) presented a session named "Introduction to PowerCLI."
+It was intended for those new to PowerShell and/or PowerCLI to see it in action -- hopefully making the command line a little more familiar -- and to provide a permanent "how to get started" example via recorded video and this code repository.

-Use this repository as an ongoing reference to the material presented in that session.

 ## Demo Files